After getting licensed, new officials work their first few races as apprentices.

 The road season runs Feb to August.
 Most of the road races from April to August use motorefs, typically at least 2, when there are multiple fields on course sometimes 6.
 Trade Zone and Greenbelt don’t have motors.
 Wilmington and Armed Forces need experience.
 Most other races are generally in play for new motorefs.
 Even if you're not working as a motoref, being an AJ or AR at a race with motorefs is an opportunity to see, hear, and learn how they work together with the crew.

 All races have a Chief Referee and Chief Judge.
-You can get there eventually.
+You can do that later eventually.
 Most races will have Assistant Judge(s) and Referree(s) which you can do sooner.
 Motorefs are a flavor of Assistant Referee, as are Pit Refs (crit) and Pit Refs (cyclocross).
 In a typical local cyclocross race, the Pit Ref and AJ will swap every few races which makes for a nice change of scenery in your day and a good learning curve.
 In a typical crit, if there’s a rotation for the Pit Ref, it’s probably through an extra motoref rather than an AJ.
 But each race and each crew is unique, just like all the other ones.

-Look at your calendar and MABRA's to identify opportunities.
 To get on the schedule, work with the MABRA Officials Coordinator -- initially by email then, when you get licensed, through your account at usac-officials.org.
 That's a stand-alone scheduling tool for viewing, requesting, and managing race assignments.
-If you don't get pushed account access right away, ask about it; meanwhile, don't let early hiccups with that tool get in the way of you communicating to get on the calendar.
+If you don't get pushed account access right away, ask about it; meanwhile, don't let early hiccups with site access get in the way of you communicating to get on the calendar.

 These two Google Groups are in play for MABRA goings on.
 Sign up to keep up.